oppia/oppia-web-developer-docs/Season-of-Docs-2021.md

 **Q: How can I increase my chances of getting selected?**

-A: Writing a good project proposal, engaging with the community, helping other students, successfully contributing to already existing documentation  ([Technical documentation](https://github.com/oppia/oppia/wiki) and [User documentation](http://oppia.github.io/#/)), and demonstrating that you can work independently can all help you.
+A: Writing a good project proposal, engaging with the community, helping other applicants, successfully contributing to already existing documentation  ([Technical documentation](https://github.com/oppia/oppia/wiki) and [User documentation](http://oppia.github.io/#/)), and demonstrating that you can work independently can all help you.
 You can also propose some more ambitious projects and changes that we might want to implement in our documentation.

 # Starter projects
 ### _Starter projects will be added soon_